moatboy/moatboy.github.io/docs/UPS.md

 3. **Switching Costs:** While not as powerful as in some industries, some customers (especially businesses) face moderate switching costs associated with integrating UPS' systems and processes into their operations.

-> {: .important}
+{: .important }
-> Despite these competitive advantages, the moat is not insurmountable.
+>> Despite these competitive advantages, the moat is not insurmountable.
 Competition is intense, and technological and macroeconomic shifts could erode the moat over time.
 Hence, a rating of 3/5 reflects a relatively stable but not impenetrable moat.

 **Valuation**